Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

 Once image writing operation is done, we will test it in another Raspberry.
 Once again we will have to find it’s IP from our router or DHCP server.
 It should boot correctly, connect on our wifi network.
 We will only change its hostname so that it is different from our Master raspberry, by using raspi-config.
 This is also the moment you may want to extand the partition size, still by using raspi-config, if your master image is smaller than the target SD Card.

-I suggest you note each raspberry’s MAC address & IP address.
+I suggest you write down each raspberry’s MAC address & IP address.
 In my case i even wrote their MAC Address on their case.

 Create the antennas in Jeedom